Walavouchey/osu-wiki/wiki/Ranking_Criteria/en.md

 ### Rules

+- **No two hit objects can be placed on the same tick.** This includes hit circles and the durations of sliders and spinners. osu!mania difficulties are exempt from this.
+- **There must be at least 10 milliseconds between a hit circle and the next object, and at least 20 milliseconds between the end of a slider and the next object.** osu!mania and osu!catch difficulties are exempt from this.
 - **[Uninherited timing points](/wiki/Client/Beatmap_editor/Timing#uninherited-timing-point) must be used to accurately beatmap the song's time signatures.** If an incorrect time signature lasts for more than one bar, an uninherited timing point must be added on the next downbeat to reset the time signature.
 For #/4-signatures unsupported by the editor, metronome resets or editing of the `.osu` file are acceptable.
 For other unsupported time signatures, refer to this [exemplary chart](/wiki/shared/timing/Timing_signature_reference_chart.png), and see the [Timing songs with #/8-signatures](/wiki/Guides/Timing_Songs_With_8-Signatures) guide for further information.
 - **Beatmaps must be perfectly timed.** This means [BPM](/wiki/Music_theory/Tempo) and offset of each [uninherited timing point](/wiki/Client/Beatmap_editor/Timing#uninherited-timing-point) are exactly synchronised with the song.
 Beatmaps with constantly changing BPM may be impossible to perfectly time and should instead be as accurate as possible without negatively affecting gameplay.
 Complex timing during breaks or spinners is optional.
 - **[Uninherited timing points](/wiki/Client/Beatmap_editor/Timing#uninherited-timing-point) must be the same in every difficulty of a beatmap.** Each point must have the same [BPM](/wiki/Music_theory/Tempo) and offset in each difficulty.